1Zero11/1Zero11/README.md

 - 👋 Hi, I’m Yurii Svetliakov
-- 👀 I’m interested in ... neural nets and learning modern programming practices
+- Currently studying at a university, 3rd year bachelor's degree
-- 🌱 I’m currently learning ...
-C# probably, python and js
+-
-- 💞️ I’m looking to collaborate on ... nothing, really
+- Interested in internships and job opportunities
-- 📫 How to reach me ... jidakekai@gmail.com
+- 📫 How to reach me yuriisvetliakov@gmail.com
 <!---
 1Zero11/1Zero11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.